se-edu/se-book/testCaseDesign/combiningTestInputs/combinationStrategies/text.md

 <div id="body">

-Given below are some basic strategies for generating a set of test cases by combining multiple test input combination strategies.
+Given below are some basic strategies for generating a set of test cases by combining multiple test inputs.

 <box>

 {{ icon_example }} Let's assume the SUT has the following three inputs and you have selected the given values for testing:

-SUT: `foo(p1 char, p2 int, p3 boolean)`
+SUT: `foo(char p1, int p2, boolean p3)`

 Values to test: